 In this article, I show how Burney’s engagement with Chinese music connects to the overall dramatic plan and specific musical materials in Corri’s The Travellers.
-The itinerary of the opera’s protagonist Zaphimiri, leaving China and arriving in England, is similarly framed like Burney’s broader historical project of tracing the development of musical progress, beginning with monody and gradually gaining complexity through harmony and counterpoint, eventually arriving at the ‘sophisticated’ and ‘modern’ European compositions.
+The itinerary of the opera’s protagonist Zaphimiri, leaving China and arriving in England, is framed similarly to Burney’s broader historical project of tracing the development of musical progress, beginning with monody and gradually gaining complexity through harmony and counterpoint, eventually arriving at ‘sophisticated’ and ‘modern’ European compositions.
 After examining the centrality of music in Macartney’s embassy and Burney’s involvement, I will show how the soundscape heard by the members of the embassy found its way into Corri’s opera via Burney.
-Thus, The Travellers, or Music’s Fascination presents a groundbreaking approach to incorporating ‘authentic’ musical material; at the same time, however, the opera’s ending celebrates and affirms British culture, suggesting a shift in the British perception of China in response to the failed embassy.
-Despite its atypical operatic subject and obscurity on today’s operatic stage and scholarship, The Travellers proves to be a unique work in the nineteenth-century historiography of the Sino-British encounter.
+Thus The Travellers, or Music’s Fascination presents a groundbreaking approach to incorporating ‘authentic’ musical material; at the same time, however, the opera’s ending celebrates and affirms British culture, suggesting a shift in the British perception of China in response to the failed embassy.
+Despite its atypical operatic subject and obscurity on today’s operatic stage and in scholarship, The Travellers proves to be a significant work in the nineteenth-century historiography of the Sino-British encounter.

 Burney, Chinese Soundscape and the Macartney Embassy

-In December 1793, Lord George Macartney and his embassy left Canton (now Guangzhou), and sailed back to Portsmouth after a disappointing rejection from the Qianlong Emperor (1711-1799) and his court.
+In December 1793, Lord George Macartney and his embassy left Canton (now Guangzhou) and sailed back to Portsmouth after a disappointing rejection from the Qianlong Emperor (1711-1799) and his court.
 The embassy had been tasked with diplomatic and commercial objectives: Macartney was to deliver King George III’s congratulatory message to the Emperor for his 83rd birthday, and the funder of the embassy, the East India Company, aimed to enhance trade conditions between China and Britain.
 As historian Maxine Berg explains, the embassy was carefully prepared with gifts and personnel, intended to demonstrate British technological and scientific advancement, as evident in the quotation from Macartney in the epigraph.
 Furthermore, as the letter of George III to the Emperor stated, Britain and China were considered equals with ‘the responsibility of overseeing the ‘peace and security of human kind.’’
-The letter expressed an interest to learn about the ‘arts and manners. . . where civilization has been perfected by the wise ordinances and virtuous examples of their Sovereign.’
-Despite the careful planning, the embassy was unsuccessful, and the reasons for the disappointing outcome have been examined from diverse perspectives.
-Berg argues that the goods and people taken on the embassy did not distinctly demonstrate British progress and they failed to clearly convey the King’s prospect for this mission.
-Another explanation for the failure of the embassy, prevalent in the nineteenth-century historiography, is Macartney’s refusal to perform the traditional ritual of the ‘kowtow’ upon meeting the Emperor, involving ‘three full kneelings accompanied by three knockings of the head on the floor (nine times in all)’; instead he bowed on one knee, which became symbolic of the clash between two different worldviews.
+The letter expressed an interest in the ‘arts and manners. . . where civilization has been perfected by the wise ordinances and virtuous examples of their Sovereign.’
+Despite the careful planning, the embassy was unsuccessful.
+Berg argues that the goods and people taken on the embassy did not distinctly demonstrate British progress, and they failed to convey clearly the King’s prospect for this mission.
+Another explanation for the failure of the embassy, prevalent in the nineteenth-century historiography, is Macartney’s refusal to perform the traditional ritual of the ‘kowtow’ upon meeting the Emperor, involving ‘three full kneelings accompanied by three knockings of the head on the floor (nine times in all)’; instead he bowed on one knee, a miscue that became symbolic of the difference in worldviews.

 Regardless of the divergent interpretations of the embassy’s outcome, what remains clear is that music was considered to be one of the key items of exchange, even prior to the start of the embassy.
-And the crucial figure in this preparation was Burney, who played a central role in the selection of musicians to be included in the embassy:
+And the crucial figure in this preparation was Charles Burney, who played a central role in the selection of musicians to be included in the embassy.
+In an autograph manuscript, dating to 1792, written ‘for Lord Macartney drawn up when preparing for him a band to attend his Lordp [sic] in his Chinese Embassy,’ Burney made the following suggestions: